-Offering: Immersion, dates listed below
+Credits: 1.5 Offering: Immersion; dates listed below Prerequisite(s): None Description:

-Prerequisite(s): None.
-Please see 'Special considerations' section for important enrollment information.
-Description:

 The financial crisis, international negotiations toward a climate change agreement, and crises in such industries as pharmaceuticals and even toy manufacturing have highlighted the increasing interdependence of business and government, as well as the means by which business gains strategic benefits from government regulation.

 This course will examine methods and patterns of business influence on government, policy-making on issues affecting business, the performance of regulatory agencies, and the behaviors of groups and trade associations in politics.

 The course begins with an extended case study that asks, what caused the current financial crisis that some call "the great recession"?
 The crisis had multiple, often interacting causes, and involved both public sector and private sector failures.
 Besides examining the bases of the crisis, we will ask what institutional reforms, and what critical decisions, might have ameliorated the crisis, and might prevent a future crisis.